 Dr George Zouros's Teaching

-Dr Zouros is a Lecturer for the Economics BSc at New College of the Humanities.
+Dr Zouros is a Assistant Professor for the Economics BSc at New College of the Humanities.
 He joined the College from the London School of Economics where he was a Teaching Fellow lecturing in Quantitative Methods, Operational Research Methods and Logic.

 George has taught at NCH since 2015 and at LSE since 1999 at both undergraduate and post graduate level in the departments of Philosophy, Economics, Management, Operational Research and Statistics.
 He has also taught at secondary school level at City of London Academy.
 He is always keen to employ new technologies and innovations in his teaching and has been awarded a number of teaching awards from the Philosophy, the Mathematics and the Statistics departments of the London School of Economics.

 Economics Department, NCH – Mathematics (2015-date), Statistics (2015-date), Further Mathematics (2013-2017), Mathematics 1 & 2 (2012-2016)

 Management Department, LSE – Quantitative Methods in Management (MSc in Management) (2009-2013), MSc Pre-Sessional Course in Quantitative Methods (2009-2013)

 Operational Research Department, LSE – Operational Research Methods (2009-2011)

 Philosophy Department, LSE – Logic (2007), Scientific Revolutions: Historical and Philosophical Aspects (2005)